wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-elastic-transactions-overview.md

 ###	Multi-database applications

 The following sample code uses the familiar programming experience with .NET System.Transactions.
 The TransactionScope class establishes an ambient transaction in .NET.
-(An “ambient transaction” is one that lives in the current thread.)
+(An âambient transactionâ is one that lives in the current thread.)
 All connections opened within the TransactionScope participate in the transaction.
 If different databases participate, the transaction is automatically elevated to a distributed transaction.
 The outcome of the transaction is controlled by setting the scope to complete to indicate a commit.

 	using (var scope = new TransactionScope())
 	{